DEIS (Delivering Equality of opportunity In Schools)

 The current work of the ERC in evaluating DEIS is guided by the DEIS action plan 2017.

-At primary level, the assessment of pupils in DEIS urban schools has been incorporated into the National Assessment of Mathematics and English Reading (NAMER).
-Data collection for NAMER has been completed.
-The NAMER 2021 performance report will be published in 2022 and a context report will follow in 2023.
+At primary level, the assessment of pupils in DEIS urban schools has been incorporated into the 2021 National Assessment of Mathematics and English Reading (NAMER).
+The NAMER 2021 DEIS Context Report draws on data from the pupil, teacher and school questionnaires from NAMER ’21 and profiles the homes, classrooms, and schools of participating pupils in Urban DEIS schools.
+Download the report.
+Download the infographic summary.

 At post-primary level, recent work has focused on secondary analysis of data from the Programme for International Student Assessment (PISA).